robdunn4/QSpice/CBlock_Doc/README.md

 ***This is an early preview, functional but subject to significant future revisions.
 Documentation is pending.***

-A "Berkeley Sockets API" component server suitable for running on a separate host.
-It builds on concepts from C-Block Basics #10 & #11.
+A multi-client QSpice "Berkeley Sockets API" server suitable for running on a separate host.
+This builds on concepts from C-Block Basics #10 & #11.

 ### Files
 * CBlockBasics12.pdf &mdash; **TBD**.
-* CB12_SocketAPI_Host.qsch &mdash; Schematic to connect local client to non-local host server.
+* CB12_SocketAPI.qsch &mdash; Schematic to connect local client to non-local host server.
 * CB12_Client.cpp &mdash; Component client code example.
 * CB12_HostServer.cpp &mdash; Server code example.
 (Requires C++20 or better.)